 - Others: retinal biomarker measurements (2), micro-nano devices (2), imaging (2) and oxygen therapy (1).

 - By type / class: Bio-optical (24), biochemical (19), bioelectrical (13) and biomechanical (8) biosensors.

 - Best Innovations / technologies developed in Quebec:

 Medtronic is a global company with offices in Montréal metropolitan area dedicated to research, development and production.
 They develop medical technologies for surgical care.
 The acquisition of Cryocath, a Montréal-based SME, allowed Medtronic to improve its competitive edge in the life sciences sector in Montréal and Québec and to further raise its profile.

-In the technology transfer sector and the commercialization of medical technologies, Menodys is known for enabling the innovative technologies developed in university research centres to access the market.
-This Canadian company comprises a team that includes and harnesses the components of the industry and its needs in order to identify innovative tools and make them accessible to patients.
+In the technology transfer and medical technology commercialization sector, Menodys is recognized for providing market access to innovative technologies developed in university research centers.
+This Canadian company is made up of a team that understands and masters the components as well as the needs of the industry, which allows it to find innovative tools and make them accessible to patients.

-Apex Precision, Daito Group and Diacarb Inc. are machining and precision material transformation companies recognized for their work in the medical and scientific sector.
-Several companies work together with these seasoned suppliers in order to build their prototypes.
+Apex Precision, Daito Group and Diacarb Inc. are precision equipment machining and converting companies, recognized for their work in the medical and scientific sectors.
+Several companies are working with these experienced suppliers to develop their prototypes.